EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Acknowledgements

 \begin{IEEEbiography}[{ }] {Chang Liu} received the B.E. degree from the School of Microelectronics at Hefei University of Technology, China, in 2023 and received her MSc in Electronics from The University of Edinburgh in 2024.
 She is now the recipient of Peter Denyer's PhD Scholarship at The University of Edinburgh.
 Her research focuses on leveraging LLMs to advance automation in AMS circuit design.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Danial Chitnis} received an MSc in Microelectronics at Bristol, UK, in 2008, and a DPhil in Engineering Science from the University of Oxford in 2013, and then joined the Department of Biomedical Physics at UCL, London, as a postdoctoral researcher.
-In 2017, he joined as the Chancellor's Fellow in Electronics at the University of Edinburgh.
-His research focus is on machine learning and artificial intelligence to enhance the design and testing of electronics systems and integrated circuits.
+In 2017, he joined The University of Edinburgh as a Chancellor's Fellow in Electronics.
+His research focuses on using machine learning and artificial intelligence to improve the design and testing of integrated circuits and electronic systems.

 \end{IEEEbiography}